Some remarks on Reduced $C^*$-algebras of semigroup dynamical systems and product systems: Equivalence of Fell bundles

 Next, we describe an upper semicontinuous Banach bundle $\E$ over $\G$ as follows: for \((F,g) \in \G\), define

-Here, the connecting map \(\K(E, X_p)\to \K(E, X_{q})\), for $p \leq q$, is given by \(T\mapsto (T\otimes 1_{qp^{-1}})\sigma_{qp^{-1}}^{-1}\).
+Here, the connecting map \(\K_B(E, X_p)\to \K_B(E, X_{q})\), for $p \leq q$, is given by \(T\mapsto (T\otimes 1_{qp^{-1}})\sigma_{qp^{-1}}^{-1}\).
 We remind the reader that $\sigma:=\{\sigma_s\}_{s \in P}$ are the unitaries mentioned in Condition $\textbf{(C3)}$.

 The left action of $\A$ and the right action of $\B$ on $\E$ are given by composition.
 To give a little bit of detail, let us explain the left action of $\A$.
-The formulae that appear below are only densely defined, and one can prove that they extend.
+The formulae that appear below are only densely defined, and one can show that they extend by continuity.

 Let \((F,g)\) and \((F^\prime,g^\prime)\) be two composable elements of \(\G\).
 Then, $F^{\prime}=Fg$.
 Let \(a\in \A_{(F,g)}\) and \(e\in \E_{(F^\prime,g^\prime)}\).
-Choose representatives \(S\in \K(X_{pg}, X_{p})\) and \(T\in \K(E, X_q)\) such that \(a=[S]\) and \(e=[T]\) for some \(p \in d_{(F,g)}\) and \(q \in d_{(F^\prime,g^\prime)}\).
+Choose representatives \(S\in \K_B(X_{pg}, X_{p})\) and \(T\in \K_B(E, X_q)\) such that \(a=[S]\) and \(e=[T]\) for some \(p \in d_{(F,g)}\) and \(q \in d_{(F^\prime,g^\prime)}\).

 Since $Fg$ is directed and hereditary, $q_0:=pg \vee q \in Fg$.
 Let $q_0=s_0pg$ and $q_0=s_1q$ for some $s_0,s_1\in P$.
 Then, In the above, $1_{s_i}$ is the identity operator on $X_{s_i}$.
 It can be checked that this is a well-defined left action of \(\A\) on \(\E\).
 Similarly, we can define a right action of \(\B\) on \(\E\).
-For inner products, we take \(e= [S]\in \E_{(F,gg^{\prime})}\) with $S \in \K(E,X_p)$ and \(f=[T]\in \E_{(Fg,g^{'})}\) with $T \in \K(E,X_{pg})$, and define
+For inner products, we take \(e= [S]\in \E_{(F,gg^{\prime})}\) with $S \in \K_B(E,X_p)$ and \(f=[T]\in \E_{(Fg,g^{'})}\) with $T \in \K_B(E,X_{pg})$, and define

 The right inner product has a similar expression given by

 for appropriate \(S\) and \(T\).
 The representatives can be chosen so that the compositions $S^{*}T$ and $ST^{*}$ are well-defined.
 All the algebraic properties of the Fell bundle equivalence are straightforward to verify, so we omit them.